CVNRneuroimaging/infrastructure/config/notes/20150818-stowlerBircSystemConfig.md

 Do you want to continue?
 [Y/n] Y
 ```

-Updated the installed packages from within R:
+## updated the installed packages from within R:

 ```
 sudo R --no-save